xybruceliu/thought-kit/README.md

 Currently, ThoughtKit includes the following operations:

-- **like**: Increases a thought's weight by a specified increment (default: 0.1).
+- **like**: Increases a thought's weight by a specified amount (default: 0.1).
 Weights are rounded to 2 decimal places and capped at 1.0.

 ### Custom Operations